 3. Watch free NHL games by getting an antenna or a free trial

-Most NHL games will be on TV channels like TNT and ESPN, but if you’re mainly interested in the biggest matchups (which will be broadcast on ABC), you can watch them for free with an over-the-air (OTA) antenna.
+Most NHL games will be on TV channels like TNT and ESPN.
+But if you’re mainly interested in the biggest matchups, you can watch ABC coverage for free with an over-the-air (OTA) antenna.

-OTA antennas hook up to your TV and allow you to watch local station broadcasts like ABC and NBC for free.
-For the 2023–2024 NHL season, ABC will get 15 regular-season matchups and the Stanley Cup Finals alongside TNT.
+OTA antennas hook up to your TV and give you free access to local stations affiliated with networks like ABC and NBC.
+For the 2025–2026 NHL season, ABC will air roughly 15 regular-season matchups and portions of the NHL Playoffs.

 How to watch the NHL without cable FAQ